davidlcassidy/jd-challenge/README.md

 ### Current Architecture Diagram

+I tried to limit my dev effort to eight hours as specified in the requirements document and unfortunately I ran out of time to implement everything I wanted to.
+The biggest item is I wasn't able to integrate in a queue, so I create two POST requests instead to allow the microservice to be fully tested.

 ![Architecture Diagram](images/current_architecture_diagram.jpg)

 ### Future Improvements

-I tried to limit my dev effort to eight hours as specified in the requirements document and unfortunately I ran out of time to implement everything I wanted to.
-I didn't have time to integrate in a queue, so I create two POST requests instead to allow the microservice to be fully tested.
-I was also not able build a deployment pipeline, but I documented what I was planning with blue arrows in the image below.
+Along with the queue, I was also not able build a deployment pipeline, but I documented what I was planning with blue arrows in the image below.

 ![Future Improvements](images/future_improvements.jpg)